 I’ve heard all kinds of objections to women in ministry.
 I’ve even used some of those objections myself.
-I’m not here to unpack all of those objections, and what I’m about to share is not a defense of my ministry.
+I’m not intending to unpack all of those objections here, nor am I going to use this space to give a defense of the ministry I am called to.
 I used to feel like it was my job to defend myself and what I do, but I have since laid that down.

 I’ve already shared about how God called me – a person who didn’t believe in women in ministry – to become a woman in ordained ministry.
 And I’ve shared how I fought that call in a fight that could be compared to how Jonah fought his.

 I have many dear friends and family members who disagree with the ordination of women for biblical reasons.
 I respect these people greatly, and I love them.
 I’ve read the texts they’ve read, and I have come to a different conclusion about what they mean, but I do not think that makes them any less a part of the body than I am.

 But, there are two objections to women in ministry that I have encountered over and over again that I simply cannot respect.

 1. Women pastors make the church weak.